Input Switch Operator

 Next, let's add input and output fields to your module.
 You'll use Text Fields to collect your end-user's name and job title.
 And you'll use a third Text Field to show the output of your Data Workflow.

-1. Drag and drop 2 Text Field components onto your canvas.
-Place your Text Fields in your left-hand column.
+1. Drag and drop three Text Field components onto your canvas, placing it in the left-hand column of the colInputs Columns Component Icon Columns component.

 name